cj-mills/christianjmills/_posts/2022-4-7-Notes-on-Transformers-Book-04.md

 ------

-**Set -100 as the label for the start and end tokens and masked subwords.**
+**Set -100 as the label for the start and end tokens and masked subwords**

 * The PyTorch cross-entropy loss class has an attribute called `ignore_index` whose value is -100.
 ```python